 Philippines News and Stories

-Since Habitat for Humanity Philippines started in 1988, it has served more than 106,600 families with decent housing.
-With significant scaling up of its activities, HFH Philippines is able to help an average of over 30,000 families annually in the last three years.
-Habitat and its partners also provide families with improved access to healthcare, education and livelihood.
+Since Habitat for Humanity Philippines started in 1988, it has served more than 135,000 families with decent housing.
+With significant scaling up of its activities, HFH Philippines is able to help an average of over 31,000 families annually since 2013.
+Habitat and its partners also provide families with improved access to clean water, sustainable energy, healthcare, education and livelihood.
 In responding to natural disasters such as typhoons and earthquakes, HFH Philippines aims to rebuild lives and increase resilience against future calamities.

 Housing needs in the Philippines

 In the Philippines, nearly four million families are living in unsafe, unsanitary and unsustainable conditions.
 This was revealed in a housing roadmap study by the Philippines’ Subdivision and Housing Developers Association in cooperation with the Center for Research and Communications – University of Asia & the Pacific.
 The Philippine government’s current housing policy and mechanisms for housing subsidy have been deemed inadequate to resolve the rising housing deficit.
 By 2030, the housing backlog will increase to about 6.5 million units.
 Partnership between the Philippine government, private land developers, corporations and other organizations is key to the formation of a comprehensive and sustainable housing program to address the issue.